Frequency meter

 Standard channels

-The current C++ layer names the four channels as:
+The C++ layer names the four channels as:

 - external clock